 4. Stop by the Durango and Silverton Narrow Gauge Railroad Train Museum.
 Admission is free!
 The museum has an giant interactive train model, real train cars and engines, and many interesting artifacts about the history of the railroad.
 Click here for more information.

-5. Check out the Animas River.
+5. Cool off in the Animas River.
 Contact one of our local rafting companies about scheduling a raft trip.
-(Durango Rivertrippers, Outlaw Tours & Rafting, Southwest Raft & Jeep.)
-Or cool off by tubing down the river.
+(Durango Rivertrippers, Colorado Outback Adventures, Southwest Raft & Jeep, Mountain Waters Rafting and Mild to Wild Rafting & Jeep Tours) Or cool off by tubing down the river.
 If getting in the water is not your thing, then you can enjoy the river by strolling down our beautiful river trail that stretches 7 miles long from one of town to the other.
 River trail map

 6. Hungry for lunch?
 You can find everything from a quick bite to eat to fine dining downtown.
-Choose from local fast favorites like Nini's Taqueria, Grassburgers, RGP's Flaming Wraps and Rice Monkey.
+Choose from local fast favorites in Historic Downtown Durango like Nini's Taqueria, Grassburgers, RGP's Flaming Wraps and Rice Monkey.
+Local and fast favorites in the North Main District include: Durango Doughworks, Serious Texas BBQ, Zia Taqueria, and Homeslice.
 See a full list of local fast restaurants in Durango.
 Looking to sit down and relax for lunch?
 Check out the patio at Ken & Sues, The Palace , Carver Brewing or Steamworks.
 Check here for a full list of lunch spots in Durango.

 7. Looking for some fun activities indoors?
-Check out the Durango Recreation Center!
+Check out the Durango Recreation Center located in the North Main District!
 Whether you prefer a game of basketball, a walk on the indoor track, some time on the treadmill, an aerobics class, a swim in the lap pool, a soak in the hot tub, or just playing in the leisure pool, the Recreation Center offers something for everyone.

 8. Check out Chapman Hill, our small in- town ski and skate facility.
 During the winter enjoy ice skating on the rink.
 In the summer the rink is used for rollerblading.
 The ski hill opens in December, weather permitting.
 In the winter, there is also a small tubing area to the far right of the building.

-9. Take a tour of our local craft breweries.
-Durango is lucky to have six craft breweries all with their own unique flare.
+9. Tour of our local craft breweries.
+Durango is lucky to have five craft breweries all with their own unique flare.
 Click here for a map.

-10. Sit down and relax at one of our fine restaurants for dinner.
+11. Sit down and relax at one of our fine restaurants for dinner.
 From fine dining to kid friendly, Durango has an array of great places to eat.
-Local favorites include El Moro, Ken & Sues, Seasons, and The Palace.
+Local favorites include , Ken & Sues, Seasons, Eolus, The Palace and El Moro.
 Check out our directory for a full list of restaurants.

 Click here to print this Itinerary.